splunk/docker-itmonitoring/README-k8s.md

 Future iteration may update the dash with macros to allow configuration of different indexes.

 The app currently contains props/transform configurations:
-1.sourcetype=kubernetes - index docker JSON driver logs in JSON format or by "unwrapping" the JSON from your stderr/stdout logs and using a linebreaker to provide multiline logging support.
+* sourcetype=kubernetes - index docker JSON driver logs in JSON format or by "unwrapping" the JSON from your stderr/stdout logs and using a linebreaker to provide multiline logging support.
-2.sourcetype=k8s:api:* - INDEXED_EXTRACTIONS for the API metadata
+* sourcetype=k8s:api:* - sourcetypes for the API metadata

 The exact configuration for your environment will vary greatly on your logging practices.
 See props.conf